-a) Financial risk management objectives and policies
+b) Financial risk management objectives and policies

-The Group's financial risk management policy is to ensure that adequate financial resources are available for the development of the Group's operation whilst managing its financial risks, including credit risks, liquidity and cash flow risk.
+The Group's financial risk management policy is to ensure that adequate financial resources are available for the development of the Group's operation whilst managing its financial risks, including credit risks, liquidity and cash flow risk and interest rate risk.
 The Group and the Company operates within clearly defined guidelines that are approved by the Board and the Company's policy is not to engage in speculative transaction.

-b) Credit risk
+i) Credit risk